ruedigergad/clj-net-pcap/README.md

 ## License
 Copyright (C) 2012, 2013, 2014, 2015 Ruediger Gad

+clj-net-pcap is licensed under the terms of either

+- the GNU Lesser General Public License (LGPL) version 3 (http://www.gnu.org/licenses/lgpl-3.0.html) or later

+or, at your option,

+- the Eclipse Public License (EPL) 1.0 (http://opensource.org/licenses/eclipse-1.0.php).

+By contributing to clj-net-pcap, you agree that your contribution will be licensed under both licenses and that users of clj-net-pcap can chose any of these licenses.

+### LGPL
 clj-net-pcap is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (LGPL) as published by the Free Software Foundation, either version 3 of the License,